-This importance is a reflection of a number of considerations.
+This is a reflection of a number of considerations.

-The Opportunity to Spend: In our working years, the time we have available for discretionary spending is constrained not only by our employment, but also by family and other social responsibilities.
-In retirement, that could well change.
+In our working years, the time we have available for discretionary spending is constrained not only by our employment, but also by family and other social responsibilities.
+In retirement, that could very well change.
 Presented with the opportunity to spend - would you?
 If your inclination is to spend, you need to ensure that you are building sufficient flex into your budget.